rulemotion/coffeescript-style-guide/README.md

   processPayload()
 ```

-If multiple lines are required by the description, indent subsequent lines with two spaces:
+If multiple lines are required by the description, indent subsequent lines with a tab:

 ```coffeescript
   # TODO: Ensure that the value returned by this call falls within a certain